Viclofen Tablets is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.

 If you are over 65 years old, you should be especially careful while taking this medicine.
 Report any side effects promptly to your doctor or pharmacist.
 As people grow older, they are more likely to get side effects from medicines.

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- stomach pain, abdominal cramps, wind, indigestion, loss of appetite
+- stomach or abdominal pain, abdominal cramps, wind, indigestion, loss of appetite

 - heartburn or pain behind or below the breastbone (possible symptoms of an ulcer in the tube that carries food from the throat to the stomach)

 - altered taste sensation

 - dizziness, spinning sensation (vertigo)

 - strange or disturbing thoughts or moods